In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Coarsely chop the cilantro; set aside half for garnish.

 To the pot with the cooked quinoa, stir in the beans, lime zest, remaining lime juice, and half the cilantro.
 Season generously to taste with salt and pepper.

-Transfer the quinoa to individual bowls and top with the onion and bell pepper, zucchini, and avocado.
+Transfer the black beans and quinoa to individual bowls.
+Top with the onion, bell pepper, zucchini, and avocado.
 Garnish with the remaining cilantro and serve.

 - Rinse the quinoa and black beans.